hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

-:ref:`HydPy-Rconc` provides two submodels that allow configuring runoff concentration in different ways.  |rconc_nash| implements the Nash cascade and relies on explicitly modelled storage contents.  |rconc_uh|, on the other hand, implements the Unit Hydrograph approach, which ordinates that can be set freely or, more convenience, following the simplifying assumptions of HBV96 :cite:p:`ref-Lindstrom1997HBV96` and GR4J :cite:p:`ref-Perrin2007`.
+:ref:`HydPy-Rconc` provides two submodels that allow configuring runoff concentration in different ways.  |rconc_nash| implements the Nash cascade and relies on explicitly modelled storage contents.  |rconc_uh|, on the other hand, implements the Unit Hydrograph approach, which ordinates can be set freely or, more conveniently, following the simplifying assumptions of HBV96 :cite:p:`ref-Lindstrom1997HBV96` and GR4J :cite:p:`ref-Perrin2007`.

 Routing models
 --------------

 All `routing models` provide means to fine-tune the water movement within rivers and channels.
-As to be expected, many are potential `stream model` submodels.
+As expected, many can serve as `stream model` submodels.
 Others fit to `land models` and control the routing of a subbasin's discharge into the stream network.

 The submodels of :ref:`HydPy-SW1D` are specially designed to be used by |sw1d_channel|